authgear/authgear-server/docs/specs/user-model.md

 OOB-OTP authenticator is bound to a recipient address.
 The recipient can be an email address or phone number that can receive SMS messages.

-An OOB-OTP authenticator may be bound to a login ID identity.
-If the bounded identity is deleted, the authenticator would be deleted as well.
+An OOB-OTP authenticator may matches a login ID identity.
+The normalized email address/phone number is used to match login ID identities.

 The OTP format can be customized in the configuration.
 The following formats are
 available: